QuantumPickleJar/secure-media-depot/python/README.md

 - If you experience database issues, try deleting the `media.db` file and restart the application to recreate it
 - For file upload issues, check that the `uploads` directory exists and is writable
 - If authentication fails, ensure your JWT_SECRET_KEY is properly set in `.env`
+- If static files aren't loading, check that your Flask application is correctly serving files from the static directory